google-site-verification: googleb2c69a1a87114f52.html

 A typical day

-Begin preparing for lunch: Clear off tables from previous activities.
-Clean hands.
-Get drinks and napkins ready for lunch.
+• Begin preparing for lunch: Clear off tables from previous activities.
+Wash hands.
+Get drinks and napkins ready.

-Physical Activity: Sit and Stretch, Balloon Volley, Beanbag Toss.
-Encourages movement and laughter.
+• Physical Activity: Sit and stretch, balloon volley, beanbag toss, etc. Encourages movement and laughter.

 Member Benefits